DingjieFu/ZeroMamba/README.md

 ## Acknowledgement

-This project is based on VMamba ([github](https://github.com/MzeroMiko/VMamba)).
+This project is partly based on VMamba ([github](https://github.com/MzeroMiko/VMamba)).
 Thanks for their wonderful works.

 ## Citation